Category

 Read More

-Available Water Holding Capacity (AWC) of soil the amount of water held in the soil for crop growth and yield.
+Available Water Holding Capacity (AWC) of soil is the amount of water held in the soil for crop growth and yield.
 Field capacity is the amount of water a soil will hold against gravity at a water tension of 1/3 atmosphere.
-Permanent wilting point is the point where plants cannot obtain more water and remain wilted...
+Permanent wilting point is the point where plants cannot obtain more water and remain...

 Read More